SAP-samples/ai-seamless-integration/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/ai-integration)](https://api.reuse.software/info/github.com/SAP-samples/ai-integration)

 ## Description
-This project explores the potential for artificial intelligence enhancement in [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) into the [OpenUI5](https://github.com/SAP/openui5) framework.
-The aim is to highlight scenarios where modern UI5 Web Components can be further augmented by AI technologies alongside classic OpenUI5 controls within a single application setup.
+This sample project demonstrates the seamless integration of [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) into the [OpenUI5](https://github.com/SAP/openui5) framework showing AI use cases.
+The goal is to showcase how modern UI5 Web Components can be used alongside classic OpenUI5 controls within a single application, enabling developers to take advantage of AI use cases as per design guidelines.

-While focusing on conceptual AI scenarios, developers can investigate best practices for integrating UI5 Web Components in OpenUI5 views, ensuring interoperability and showcasing the possibilities of modern SAP Fiori applications.
-This exploration serves as a foundation for future enhancements with intelligent, reusable, standards-based UI elements that pave the way for enriched and personalized user experiences.
+By using this sample, you can explore best practices for embedding UI5 Web Components in OpenUI5 views, handling interoperability, and leveraging the strengths of both frameworks.
+It demonstrates AI Button component, AI Acknowledgment Pattern & AI Quick Prompt Pattern.

 ## Requirements
 Either [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/), or [pnpm](https://pnpm.io/) for dependency management.